 Ceramic fondue pots provide excellent heat distribution to avoid hot spots and scorching, and they're relatively easy to clean up.
 Their real superpower, though, is that you can pop them into the microwave to heat (or reheat) their contents.
-This 750 ml (roughly 3 cup) model from Dutch manufacturer Boska is an outstanding example, and offers serious value at the price point.
+This 750 milliliter (roughly 3 cups) model from Dutch manufacturer Boska is an outstanding example and offers serious value at the price point.
 It's warmed by three ordinary tea lights for no-fuss entertaining, and it will work for chocolate as well.
-It comes complete with candles, stand/candle holder and four forks.
-The company makes a 1-liter model as well (roughly 1 quart), but for the difference in price you're better off buying two of the smaller ones.
+It comes complete with candles, a stand/candle holder, and four forks.
+The company makes a 1-liter model as well (roughly 1 quart), but for the difference in price, you're better off buying two of the smaller ones.
 You'll get more capacity, and still only spend about half as much.

 The Best Fondue Set for Two

 When it's just the two of you enjoying a bit of quiet "us time," hauling out a full-sized fondue set—especially a heavy cast-iron or electric model - might be more trouble than it's worth.
 For those occasions, a compact model like this one from Tebery is just the thing.
 With a capacity of about 1 1/2 cups, it holds just the right amount of chocolate, cheese or your favorite hot dip to serve two (or just you, if you're having a Really Bad Day).
 The base and bowl are made of clean, white porcelain, which is both dishwasher and microwave safe for extra convenience.
 The heat source is a single tea light (not included), so setup is a simple matter of lighting the candle and melting your ingredients.
 The set comes with four forks, so you can share with friends if you really want to.